leobip/Pub-OCP/Ocp_GetValues&Compare/README.md

-# Script to Get Values from OCP-Pod's Config, Jenkinsfiles, & compare then.
+# Script to Get Values from OCP-Pod's Config, Jenkinsfiles, & compare.
 The script:
     - Download the jenkinsfiles and store the values in a dict
     - Connect to OCP and the project's selected and get config values & store it in a dict